locka99/cpp-to-rust-book/features_of_rust/types.md

 let result2 = angle.to_radians().cos();
 ```

-A f128 did exist for a period of time but was removed to portability complexity and maintenance issues.
+Rust does not have a 128-bit double.
+A `f128` did exist for a period of time but was removed to portability, complexity and maintenance issues.
 Note how `long double` is treated (or not) according to the compiler and target platform.

 At some point Rust might get a f128 or f80 but at this time does not have such a type.

 ## Booleans